hankst69/Chirp_Radtel-RT-950-Pro/docs/LoadModuleInChirp.md

      ![Restart Prompt](images/restart-prompt.png)
    - Close and reopen CHIRP for the change to take effect.

-2) Show extra fields
-   - In CHIRP, go to `View` → `Show Extra Fields` and ensure it is checked.
-   - This only needs to be set once.
 ## Load the Driver Module
 1) In CHIRP, go to `File` → `Load Module…`.
    ![Load Module Menu](images/file-load-module.png)
 2) A warning dialog will appear; accept it (click `Yes`).
 3) Browse to the driver file (e.g., `chirp_driver/radtel_rt950pro.py`) you saved locally and click `Open` or `OK`.
    ![Select Driver File](images/driver-selected.png)
-4) CHIRP should indicate the module has been loaded (look for a banner or note in the title bar or status area).
+4) CHIRP should indicate the module has been loaded (look for a banner or note in the title bar/status area).
    ![Module Loaded Indicator](images/module-loaded-banner.png)

 Notes